 For a lot of coffee lovers, the distinction between espresso beans and coffee beans can be a bit of a struggle.
 If you ask ten coffee drinkers the difference between espresso and coffee, you would probably get ten different answers.
-Some might think that espresso beans are a specific strain while others think it’s all about the roasting.
+Some might think that espresso beans are a particular strain while others believe that it’s all about the roasting.

 Difference Between Espresso and Coffee

-The key difference between espresso vs coffee is the preparation method used.
-Almost all espresso shots are prepared with a much finer grind and not a coarse grind that you would use say in a French Press or a drip coffee maker (stovetop espresso makers also use a fine grind).
-The coffee bean roasting also doesn’t really play a role in whether an espresso bean is an espresso bean per se, that simply is a preference on taste and dark to medium roasts are preferred.
+The roasting process also doesn’t actually play a role in whether an espresso bean is an espresso bean per se, however, dark to medium roasts are typically preferred.
 There is no such thing as an "espresso bean" it's all about the grind and roast!

-Another key difference with espresso is how it is brewed, unlike other methods that rely on water saturation such as drip brewing methods using a drip coffee maker, espresso making uses pressure and a combination of water using an espresso machine to make that perfect espresso shot.
-Let’s take a closer look.
+Another fundamental difference with espresso is how it's brewed.
+Unlike other brew methods that rely on water saturation such as drip brewing methods using a drip coffee maker.
+Espresso making uses pressure and a combination of water and a specialized espresso machine to make that perfect espresso shot.

 How Much Caffeine in Espresso?

-Caffeine in an espresso shot?
+The amount of caffeine in an espresso shot?
 That’s bit trickier.
-What determines the amount of caffeine in your coffee is the bean itself (in this case) and the brewing method, time, grind etc. As I mentioned the beginning of this article there are two basic types of coffee beans, the Robusta beans and the Arabica beans. the Robusta coffee beans contain the most amount of caffeine, in fact about 50% more caffeine than the Arabica beans.
+What determines the amount of caffeine in your coffee is the bean itself (in this case) and the brewing method, time, grind, etc. As I mentioned the beginning of this article, there are two basic types of coffee beans, the Robusta beans, and the Arabica beans.
+The Robusta coffee beans contain the most amount of caffeine, in fact about 50% more caffeine than the Arabica beans.
 You can read my article Does Dark Roast Have More Caffeine for more info.